 Encouraging self service

-In addition to making it easier and faster to respond to data requests, for many cases the Public Health Intelligence Team can simply point users towards their public site to find the answers for themselves.
+In addition to making it easier and faster to respond to data requests, for many cases the Wirral Intelligence Service can simply point users towards their public site to find the answers for themselves.

 Robbie explains; “When we first subscribed to Local Insight, we didn’t want to be the only people that took hold of it and control of it, we wanted it to be used by other teams in the council.
 And now we have about 70 or 80 people trained up on how to use the software.”